diggsweden/wallet-ecosystem/README.md

 > docker compose pull (to ensure you are using the latest images)

-Then copy either the file `.env-linux` or `.env-mac` to `.env` to apply the correct configuration for following commands.

 It is also necessary to set the environment variable `HOST_IP` to the host's IP address inside a docker container.
 This can be done by running the following shell command: